sg16-unicode/sg16-meetings/README.md

   - **Poll 1: P2713R0: Forward to LEWG as the recommended resolution of US 38-098 and FR 005-134 amended with discussed wording changes.**
     - Attendees: 10
-    - No oposition to unanimous consent.
+    - No objection to unanimous consent.
 - [P2693R0: Formatting thread::id and stacktrace](https://wg21.link/p2693r0):
   - Corentin provided an introduction.
   - Victor reported Bryce's rationale for SG16 review; there were questions about wide string